Before there were truckers, there were stagecoach drivers, and before there were Black women driving trucks, there was Stagecoach Mary Fields.

 Stagecoach driving was dangerous work.
-There were thieves, dangerous terrain, and even wolves to contend with.
-It was, as most jobs at the time were, a job for men — primarily white men.
+There were thieves, perilous terrain, and even wolves to contend with.
+As most jobs at the time were, it was a job for men — primarily white men.

 Mary Fields changed all that when she became the first Black woman to drive a stagecoach for the United States Postal Service.
-Armed with a rifle on her shoulder and a .38 Smith & Wesson revolver under her apron, Mary drove a stagecoach for USPS from 1895 to 1903.
+With a rifle on her shoulder and a .38 Smith & Wesson revolver under her apron, Mary drove a stagecoach for USPS from 1895 to 1903.

 God help any thieves who tried to get the better of Stagecoach Mary.
-At 6ft tall, 200lbs, and well-armed, Mary was a force to be reckoned with.
+Mary was a force to be reckoned with at 6ft tall, 200 lbs, and well-armed.

 While Mary was tough, she was also dedicated.
-In her 8 years driving a stagecoach, she never missed a day.
+She never missed a day in her eight years of driving a stagecoach.
 And when there was too much snow to drive the stagecoach, Mary went on snowshoe to make sure the mail was delivered.

 Mary was born into slavery around 1832 in Hickman County, Tennessee.
-Given the fact that Black people born into slavery were considered no more than property, details of her early life are scarce.
-Things become clearer after the end of the Civil War when she was emancipated.
+Because Black people born into slavery were considered no more than property, details of her early life are scarce.
+Things became clearer after the end of the Civil War when she was emancipated.
 Like many former slaves, Mary headed north and ended up working in a convent in Toledo, Ohio.

 Working in a convent, however, would not last long.
-Mary raised a lot of eyebrows with her causal disregard for societal norms.
+Mary raised many eyebrows with her causal disregard for societal norms.

 Mary drank, smoked cigars, used profane language, shot guns, and wore men’s clothes — all traits that undoubtedly shocked the fragile constitution of the nuns and bishops she worked with.